 - Pulley/Gear Puller – I borrowed one from Oreilly’s Auto Tool Loaner Program.

-- 16mm & 22mm Sockets to help push out old bushing
+- 1/2″ 22mm medium well socket to push old bushing into

 - Air or electric impact gun